werbicki/werbicki.github.io/_posts/2018-12-29-icu-ubidi-utext-enhancements.markdown

 The existing functions would have their parameters passed to the new API function in order to retain backwards compatibility:

 Looking at the UnicodeString UText Provider, the work “Const” is used to differentiate between read-only and read/write entry points in the UnicodeString.
 Given the different naming for the UChar and uint8_t UText Providers, this is not possible since both are read-only yet do not use the Const keyword.
-Therefore, a new set of consistent names is proposed along with a function to test for a valid UText:
+Therefore, a new set of consistent names is proposed:

 ```c++
 UText * utext_openConstU16(UText *ut,